electron/electron/docs/tutorial/testing-on-headless-ci.md

-# Testing Electron with headless CI Systems (Travis CI, Jenkins)
+# Testing with Headless CI Systems (Travis CI, Jenkins)

 Being based on Chromium, Electron requires a display driver to function.
 If Chromium can't find a display driver, Electron will simply fail to launch -